Diarrhoea and vomiting in dogs and cats: what to do with an upset stomach

 • Vomiting blood – This definitely warrants a trip to your friendly neighbourhood vet.
 Blood in your pet’s vomit may indicate ulcers, toxins, perforations in the gut, or bleeding problems.

-• Eating grass and vomiting – Some pets eat grass when they feel nauseous, but honestly most of them just do it because they’re bored or they like it!
+• Eating grass and vomiting – Some pets eat grass when they feel nauseous, but honestly, most of them do it because they’re bored or they like it.
 My dog loves to eat grass and sometimes I wonder if he was a cow in another life.

 If they keep this down you can slowly work back to full amounts over the next few days.
-I never recommend water be withheld.
+I never recommend withholding water.

 Repeated episodes of GI upset or your pet showing other clinical signs should warrant a trip to your vet for further investigation.
 Concerning changes at home would include them being lethargic, weak, not interested in food, disoriented, or even restless and agitated.